Lack of virus testing stokes fears in world's refugee camps

 His group recently conducted a review of all 30 countries where it operates and found virtually no testing before people became sick.

-In Syria's war-ravaged Idlib province, only one small health facility is equipped to receive suspected coronavirus cases.
-In the world's largest refugee camp, in Bangladesh, aid workers are racing to build isolation facilities.
+In Syria’s war-ravaged Idlib province, only one small health facility is equipped to receive suspected coronavirus cases.
+In Bangladesh, aid workers are racing to build isolation facilities in the world’s largest refugee camp.
 In two sprawling camps in Kenya, Somalis who survived decades of famine and war fear the worst is yet to come.

 “If it’s killing people daily in America, then what do you think will happen to us?” asked Mariam Abdi, a vegetable vendor in Kenya’s Dadaab camp, where 217,000 people live in endless rows of tents.
 “We will all perish.”